erajasekar/lmes-feedback/PITCHME.md

 ** LMES does great job in creating “Intention to learn” **

-* Making learning fun and interesting
+* Making learning fun and interesting.
 * Creating curiosity in students to learn.
 * Get practical understanding of knowledge.